bannerImage.png

 3. How does Capital Gains Tax work?

-You are also allowed to transfer assets between partners in a marriage or civil relationship to help reduce your CGT liability.
+You are also allowed to transfer assets between partners in a marriage, or civil relationship, to help reduce your CGT liability.
 If you do transfer an asset to a partner and later make a gain on selling it, the amount of CGT due will be based on the total time you owned the asset as a couple, not from the date when it was transferred to your partner.

 Of note, this should always be done after taking specific advice because other reliefs may also apply.